 * Students must declare the minor, complete (or be enrolled in) these courses (ELang 322 and 325), and visit the College of Humanities Advisement Center (1175 JFSB) to be given permission to enroll in ELang 350 and 410R.

-† After students complete these courses (ELang 350 and 410R and CHum 230), they must visit the College Advisement Center (1175 JFSB) to have their names flagged as eligible to take 430R.
+† After students complete these courses (ELang 350 and 410R and DigHT 230), they must visit the College Advisement Center (1175 JFSB) to have their names flagged as eligible to take 430R.

-ELang 350 and 410R may be taken concurrently, but we recommend taking 350 before 410R; CHum 230 may be taken in any semester (except concurrently with ELang 430R), but we recommend taking it shortly before taking ELang 430R unless you plan to actively use the programs taught in CHum 230 in the interim before taking 430R.
+ELang 350 and 410R may be taken concurrently, but we recommend taking 350 before 410R; DigHT 230 may be taken in any semester (except concurrently with ELang 430R), but we recommend taking it shortly before taking ELang 430R unless you plan to actively use the programs taught in DigHT 230 in the interim before taking 430R.